Shragenator/TUT-tower-defense-issue-tracker/README.md

 **Welcome to the Issue Tracker for Turnt Up Tower Defense**

+Note that this is not a place to leave feedback about the game or make suggestions for features.
+Our discord is a great place to have those sorts of discussions.
+This issue tracker is for reporting unintended behavior in the webapp and game as a whole.

 *Steps for reporting a bug:*

 1. Search to see if your issue has already been reported